Honour killing in Pakistan: Specific occurrences

 In 2020 June a woman was allegedly stoned to death in Jamshoro district of Sindh province allegedly in tradition of karo-kari.
 Other similar six instances were reported beginning of July 2020 from Sukkur, Jacobabad, Naushahro Feroze and Dad Leghari regions of Sindh.
 From January 2019 to June 2019 the official figure of karo-kari murders was at 78 cases.

-In 2023, a 18-year-old woman was fatally shot by her father and uncle in Kohistan District.
+In 2023, an 18-year-old woman was fatally shot by her father and uncle in Kohistan District.
 Her murder was ordered by the elders of a jirga, a tribal council, because she appeared in a photo with a young man, who they also wanted dead.
 The man was taken into protective custody.
 The police suspected that the photo was digitally altered.

 In July 2025, a video surfaced showing the execution-style killing of a couple in Balochistan, allegedly on orders of a tribal council after they married against family wishes.
 At least 11 suspects were arrested following public outrage and condemnation by political leaders.

+In August 2026, a man and a woman were shot dead in a suspected 'honour' killing in the Wadh area of Khuzdar, Balochistan.
+The victims were identified as Muhammad Ishaq Bugti, originally from Dera Allah Yar, and a woman of the Jatoi tribe from Dhadar, whose full name police withheld; both had been living in Wadh at the time of the killing.

+In August 2026, a 19-year-old woman, named in local reports as Shumaila Rahpoto, was allegedly killed by her father in the Khairo Dero area of Sehwan, Sindh, over an accusation of karo-kari, the regional term for an "honour" killing.
+Reports said the dispute stemmed from her having married, or wishing to marry, a man of her own choice.

+In June 2026, a series of violent incidents involving young women over a 15-day period raised concern in Jacobabad District, Sindh, including a fatal shooting at a wedding and two disputed cases initially described as suicides.
+In one case, Jannat Khatoon was shot dead in her wedding tent in Goth Gul Khan Banglani, within the jurisdiction of Thul's C-Section police station; her brother told police the accused, Zafarullah Banglani, had previously proposed marriage to her and opened fire after the proposal was rejected, and a murder case was registered against him and two unidentified accomplices.
+In a separate case, 25-year-old Saima Sarki, a mother of two, died of a gunshot wound in Goth Sachal Sarki; while initially reported as a suicide, local residents questioned that account and called for a murder investigation.
+In a third case, 23-year-old Amiran was reported to have died by suicide in the jurisdiction of Garhi Khairo police station, a death family members attributed to suicide but which local residents also viewed with suspicion.
+At the time of publication, police had not announced any link between the cases, and several investigations remained ongoing.